My Lindh will perform a new text site specific text written for the occasion. My Lindhs performance will be held in Swedish.

 My Lindh has received a public commission by Vallentuna municipality and Konstnärscentrum öst.

-My Lindh is invited to make proposal for a public commission in Södra Gunsta, Uppsala.
+My Lindh is invited to make proposal for a public commission at Södra Gunsta Square, Uppsala.
 Commissioners are Uppsala municipality and Art Platform will work as art consultants in the project.

 An exhibition about My Lindh’s ongoing investigation of Kristinebergsskogen in Vallentuna.